7RU7H/CTFs/HackTheBox/Retired-Machines/Knife/Knife-Writeup.md

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](ping.png)

+Then I became enumeration all TCP ports with `nmap` to speed up following scans
 ![](nmap-tcp.png)

+Then `-sC` and `-sV` for default scripts
 ![](nmp-sc-sv.png)

+Went to the web site on port 80.
 ![](www-root.png)

-There is javascript `<script>`
+There is javascript `<script>`, but their is very little in term of functionality.
 ![](penjs.png)

+Which should have been a rabbithole end-state indicator of solution.
 ![](gospiderisanospider.png)
-I puzzled for a bit then went guided and the second question was php version, which I forgot to check.
-PHP major releases often have zero or n-day
+As I puzzled for a bit with some fuzzing and directory busting tools then went guided mode.
+The second question was php version, which I forgot to check.
+PHP major releases often have zero or n-day.
 ![](forgot.png)
 ## Exploit

+This was a infamous vulnerability of that year, there is a whole room dedicated to it on THM
 ![](php810.png)

 ## Foothold

+So simply enough a shell is gained,  via using the `User-Agentt` HTTP Header with a command that is just a simple bash reverse shell.
 ![](james.png)
 James rsa key
 ```